A short course on Tensor algebra and analysis, with applications to differential geometry: Exercises

 \item The curve whose polar equation is

 is the {\it logarithmic spiral}.
-Prove that the origin is an asymptotic point of the curve, find its curvature and the length of the segment in which a straight line by the origin is divided by two consecutive intersections with the spiral.
-Then prove that the curve is plane and its {\it equiangular property}: the angle $\alpha$ between $p(\theta)-o$ and $\btau(\theta)$ is constant.
+Prove that the origin is an asymptotic point of the curve, find its curvature $c(\theta)$ and its length $\ell(\theta)$, and show that the length of the segments in which a straight line by the origin is divided by two consecutive intersections with the spiral varies as a geometrical progression.
+Then, prove its {\it equiangular property}: The angle $\alpha$ between $p(\theta)-o$ and $\btau(\theta)$ is constant.
+Finally, show that the evolute of the logarithmic spiral is a logarithmic spiral itself (an hence that its involute is still a logarithmic spiral, that's why Jc.
+Bernoulli coined for this curve the Latin sentence {\it eadem mutata resurgo}.)

 \item The curve whose parametric equation is